saadmk11/redis-search-django/README.md

 python manage.py index
 ```

-**Note:** This will also populate the index with existing data on the database
+**Note:** This will also populate the index with existing data from the database

 Now category objects will be indexed on create/update/delete.